Email Marketing Strategy Basics: Everything You Need To Know

 Email marketing campaign segmentation like this is 100% mandatory for a good strategy.
 Not only does it help you personalize your communications, but it also helps you to identify the customers that are most valuable to your brand.

 Research shows time and time again that businesses can make much more money by satisfying existing customers as opposed to spending all their resources and time on finding new ones.
+A powerful email marketing strategy during this phase can make a massive difference in your company's bottom line.

 Laws and Regulations to Look Out for

-If you start getting reckless with your email marketing strategy and tactics, you won’t just annoy (and potentially lose) important customers and contacts – you might also get yourself into legal trouble.
+If you start getting reckless with your email marketing strategy and tactics, you won't just annoy (and potentially lose) important customers and contacts.
+You might also get yourself into legal trouble.

 This is especially true after the European Union (EU) enacted the General Data Protection Regulation (GDPR) in May 2018.

-Even as a US-based business, you’ll still need to pay attention to the GDPR.
-This is particularly important if you’re an ecommerce company that ships internationally.
+Even US-based businesses still need to pay attention to the GDPR.
+This is particularly important if you're an ecommerce company that ships internationally.
+And of course, you'll definitely need to pay attention to the US email marketing campaign laws.

 US CAN-SPAM Act